rachfop/takomo-docs/docs/organizations/getting-started.md

 ## Getting Started with an Existing Organization

-If you have an existing organization, you will need to create required configuration files manually.
-You can start by copy-pasting the contents of `organization.yml` file shown above and setting `masterAccountId` with the id of your organization master account.
+If you have an existing organization, you will need to create the required configuration files manually.
+You can start by copy-pasting the contents of the **organization.yml** file shown above and setting the `masterAccountId` with your organization master account's id.

-Next. you will need to make your local configuration to match with the current organization state.
-This means describing all organizational units, policies and member accounts in `organization.yml` file.
-Obviously, this can be quite an effort but [deploy organization command](/docs/command-line-usage/organization#deploy-organization) will show you differences between your local configuration and the actual organization state.
+Next, you will need to make your local configuration to match with the current organization state.
+You need to describe all organizational units, policies and member accounts in the **organization.yml** file.
+This can be quite an effort, but [deploy organization command](/docs/command-line-usage/organization#deploy-organization) will show you differences between your local configuration and the actual organization state.
 Once there are no changes to be executed, your configuration is completed.

 ## Organization Feature Set